 We make economic decisions every day, even though most people don’t realise it.

-We make economic decisions every day, even though most people don’t realise it.
 How do I decide between the cinema and watching my favourite team, going for a run or reading an article in the Economist, as these represent conflicting choices concerning my time and money?
-I am forced to decide which of my wants, is most important.
+I am forced to decide which of my wants is most important.
 That’s the whole idea behind economic decisions; there are not enough resources available to the world, to satisfy everyone’s wants.
-As Economists, we attempt to understand the decisions that are made and analyse their impact on individuals, firms and society as a whole.
+As economists, we attempt to understand the decisions that are made and analyse their impact on individuals, firms and society as a whole.

-The Economics Society meets every Monday lunchtime.
-We have a mixture of student presentations on topics of interest, student led debates and we arrange for a variety of speakers to come into school, Tom Holland of Acquire Marketing, Ian Harwood, Chief Economist at Redburn and RGS’ own Head of Marketing, Emily Williams have all provided great insights to students this year.
+The Economics society meets weekly where students present on topics of interest, debate and enjoy visiting speakers across a range of topics.
+Tom Holland of Acquire Marketing, Ian Harwood, Chief Economist at Redburn and RGS’ own Head of Marketing, Emily Wordley have all provided great insights to students recently.

-We encourage our students to develop their understanding of the subject by entering external essay competitions, for example the Royal Economics Society (RES) and Institute of Economic Affairs (IEA), attend public lectures at LSE and have taken students across to Eton College to take advantage of their speaker programme.
+We encourage our students to develop their understanding of the subject by entering external essay competitions, for example the Royal Economics Society (RES) and Institute of Economic Affairs (IEA), attend public lectures at LSE and students have also visited Eton College to take advantage of their speaker programme.
 All students are offered an annual subscription to the Economist at a greatly reduced price.